gbengataylor/ocp-installs/README.md

 ansible-playbook -i $INVENTORY_HOSTS --private-key $AWS_PEM_FILE create-pvs.yaml  --extra-vars "master={{ lookup ('env', 'MASTER_CONSOLE') }}"
 ```

-Alternate: SSH to the master and execute manually:
+Alternate: SSH to the storage (nfs) node and execute manually:
 ```
 for i in {0..9}
 do